dp4ml/dp4ml.github.io/_pages/schedule.md

 ---

-The workshop will be held in-person at ICML 2023 at the Hawaii Convention Center on either July 28th or July 29th, 2023.
+The workshop will be held in-person at ICML 2023 at the Hawaii Convention Center on July 29th, 2023.
 Below is the tentative outline for the workshop.
 All times are in Hawaii Standard Time (GMT-10):
 <table id="conference-table">
   <tr>